On May 12, U.S. reporters rushed out stories about Russia's new prime minister-designate Sergey V. Stepashin and the new

 Noting the Russian need for U.S. financial assistance in early 1993, the source added that the Russians "would not send something like this to

 the U.S. Congress at that time if it was bullshit."
 Instead, the Russians considered the Stepashin report "a bomb" and "couldn't believe it was ignored."

 know that not only did the House task force ignore the Stepashin report, but actually stuck it in a box that was piled unceremoniously on the floor of a former Ladies Room off a congressional parking garage.

 With President Boris Yeltsin's decision to appoint Stepashin as Russian prime minister, the Stepashin report is relevant again today.
 The questions now are twofold:

-Did the House task force behave irresponsibly in 1993 by ignoring an important piece of evidence in a major federal crime � a conspiracy between senior Republicans and Iranians to prolong the captivity of
+- Did the House task force behave irresponsibly in 1993 by ignoring an important piece of evidence in a major federal crime � a conspiracy between senior Republicans and Iranians to prolong the

 The answers could be important not only as a test for the health of the Russia's democratic institutions but those of America as well.

 [For details on the House task force report and its unusual logic, see Robert Parry's Trick or Treason.
 For the full text of Stepashin's report, see Parry's The October Surprise X-Files.]